Dhumez-Sebastien/trap.js/README.md

 # trap.js
-Protect your app against brute force tentatives.
+#### Protect your app against brute force tentatives.

+More and more Node.js applications are victims of brute-force attack if you have an authentication space.
+Trap.js was designed to lock those users.

+Trap.js can lock account temporary if he's a victime of brute-force-attack.

 # Quick Start